velumanit/document/multi-host-postcode.md

  - Provide a command for user to see the all postcode for any given server.

 ##  fb-ipmi-oem

-Register Bridge IC OEM callback interrupt handler for a postcode(cmd = 0x08, netfn=0x38, lun=00).
+ - Register Bridge IC OEM callback interrupt handler for a postcode(cmd = 0x08, netfn=0x38, lun=00).

-Extract port 80 data from IPMI response based on length.
+ - Extract port 80 data from IPMI response based on length.

-send extracted postcode to fb-yv2-misc.
+ - Send extracted postcode to fb-yv2-misc.

 ## fb-yv2-misc implementation